umair-shahid/IdentityDemo/README.md

 # AspNet Identity

 **Once you clone/download this repo.
 After package restore please run "Update-Database" command in package console window.
-So, DB can setup and application run smoothly.**
+So, DB can setup and application run smoothly.
+Also make sure redis cache has been setup. **

 ## Tech Stack
 ```